cltl/TextToCoNLL/README.md

 * spacy_attrs: the list of spaCy attrs to use a columns, e.g., ['text', 'lemma_']
 * default_values: a dictionary mapping the spaCy attr to a self-defined default value e.g., {"ent_type_" : "O"}.
 The spaCy attribute has to be part of the argument "spacy_attrs".
+* exclude: ignore tokens for which these attributes are True, e.g., all tokens that have "is_space" as True.
 * start_with_index: if True, the first column is the index
 * overwrite_existing_conll_file: if False, do not allow do overwrite existing files
 * verbose: if 1 or higher, logging information will be sent to stdout